couchbase/build-infra/docker/entrypoint/README.md

 option in a Docker stack file or the `--health-cmd` option to `docker run`.
-(It can also be baked into to the image using the HEALTHCHECK instruction in the Dockerfile, but doing this goes against the dynamic nature of the Universal Entrypoint script and so is discouragd.)
+(It can also be baked into to the image using the HEALTHCHECK instruction in the Dockerfile, but doing this goes against the dynamic nature of the Universal Entrypoint script and so is discouraged.)
 An example is shown below.

 # A complete Docker Swarm example